The Bulletin (Bend): Central Oregon NewsGuild

 On Oct.
 20, 2023, staff at the Bend Bulletin and Redmond Spokesman announced plans to form a union.
 The 11 members of union, dubbed the Central Oregon NewsGuild, consists of reporters, news assistants and photographers.
 On Friday, the union sent a letter to parent company EO Media Group asking it to voluntarily recognize the union.
 If the company declines, a vote to unionize will be set at a later date.

 On Dec.
 19, 2023, the writers, photographers and news assistants at The Bulletin and The Redmond Spokesman voted 12–1 in favor of unionizing.

 In October 2024, EO was sold to Carpenter Media Group.
 In June 2024, EO Media Group announced The Bulletin will cease its Sunday print edition and reduce the number of e-editions per week from seven to five.

 In December 2024, the paper's copy editor was laid off.
 The owners also announced plans to layoff a reporter, two photographers and a news clerk.
 That same month, the union filed a federal labor complaint against Carpenter Media Group arguing the owners were surface bargaining.
+In May 2026, the union and CMG came to their first contract agreement after three years of negotiations.
+After recent layoffs, by then the union only had six members, including five journalists and one photographer.